kc17/consul-workshop/lab99/README.md

 // Export master key, then you have root permission
 # export CONSUL_HTTP_TOKEN=d63e7ade-6647-bb82-19fc-394f67ca584a
-// afeter using master key, you can check how many members in the Cluster
+// Afeter using master key, you can check how many members in the Cluster
 # consul members

 // Create Token policy and create Agent Token